lieszkol/november-gallery/README.md

 You can also install the image resizer plugin if you wish to use that for thumbnail generation, for that you can run `sudo -u www-data git clone https://github.com/toughdeveloper/oc-imageresizer-plugin.git plugins/toughdeveloper/imageresizer` and `sudo -u www-data php artisan plugin:refresh toughdeveloper.imageresizer`.

+### Updates

+For plugins installed from the marketplace, you can just do **Settings → Updates & Plugins

 </details>

 # Usage